The Trial of Andres Bonifacio

 The Trial of Andres Bonifacio (Ang Paglilitis ni Andres Bonifacio) is a 2010 film directed by Mario O'Hara.
 It was entered in the Director's Showcase category of that year's Cinemalaya film festival, and was the director's last film.

+Synopsis

+In the year 1897 in Cavite, the story focuses on the trial of Andres Bonifacio, a revolutionary founder of Katipunan and his brother Procopio who are arrested and charged of sedition and treason by Emilio Aguinaldo, the President of the newly founded, revolutionary government after their altercation at the Tejeros Convention.